tflucker/SampleWebApp/README.md

 This is a Spring Boot application with an embedded H2 database and several REST API endpoints to access in memory data.
 Using Spring MVC, Spring Data, Hibernate a user is able to find data, create new data, update existing data, or delete data.

+## Features

+- Student APIs
+  - Find All Students
+  - Find Student By Id
+  - Add Student
+  - Edit Student
+  - Delete Student

+- Course APIs
+  - Find All Courses
+  - Find Course By Id
+  - Add Course
+  - Edit Course
+  - Delete Course

 ## Future Functionality : APIs

-- Create "Course" APIs (find all, find by id, create, update, delete)
 - Create link between Student and Course objects
   - update Student Object to contain list of courses (completed v. currently enrolled)
   - update student API response objects to return list of courses
   - When deleting students, delete links to any courses
   - When deleting courses, delete from each student list
-- Add request validation for APIs
-  - create / update validate all request body params
-    - use Hibernate validation???
-  - findById + delete - validate numeric id parameter

 ### Future Functionality : Webapp
 - Create Login page to Univeristy Portal